houseofaragon/art-meditation/README.md

 ## Persisting Data

-The times for each sitting is stored in a [supabase d](https://supabase.com/), where the info can be viewed in a dashboard or visualization
+The times for each sitting is stored in a [supabase](https://supabase.com/) db, where the info can be viewed in a dashboard or visualization